 Our cabin size ranges from 6 – 24 and our overall staff to camper ratio is 1 to 3.5.

-Our wait list is first-come, first-served by date in time and years in camp.
+Our wait list is first-come, first-served by date.
 No deposit is required to be on the list, and you will be notified when a spot becomes available.
 At that time you will have to put down a deposit.
 We fill early each year.

 Campers bring their laundry to our in-camp laundry service once a week at breakfast.
 They pick it up later in the day.
 It is very important that every item be permanently labeled with your camper’s name.

 Phone calls are strongly discouraged.
 We will never prevent you from communicating with your child.
 We will, however, encourage you to speak with a director or your child’s counselor first, and all phone communication must be initiated by the parent.
 The best way to communicate is with encouraging letters and emails.

 You should bring a large, canvas duffle to camp.
 These are nice because they are both able to carry all camp necessities and are easily stored away when not in use.

 You do not have to ship the duffle ahead of time, unless your camper is flying, though many parents choose to ship in order to lighten the load in the car.

 We work very hard to send campers home with everything they brought.
 But we also ask campers to keep up with their own things.
 Of course we’ll help.
 Every night – long after the girls have gone to their cabins – our staff will tour the grounds collecting all lost items and returning everything they can.
 So be sure to put their names on everything.

 Usually.
 Campers of the same grade can request on their applications to be in the cabin with each other.
 We honor as many of these requests as possible, but cannot guarantee your camper will be in a cabin with a particular person.

 If you forget to list this information on your application and want to request a cabin mate, email us the information.
 The earlier we receive a request, the more likely we are to be able to honor it.